Geotab named the number one global commercial telematics vendor by ABI Research for the third time

 Company takes leading position in commercial telematics with over 3 million connected vehicles and global presence in more than 160 countries

 TORONTO, Oct.
-5, 2022 /PRNewswire/ - As a result of the company's continuous growth, well above the industry average, Geotab Inc. ("Geotab"), a global leader in IoT and connected transportation, today announced that for the third time, it has been recognized as the number one commercial telematics vendor worldwide by ABI Research, achieving its position with a total score of 86.
+6, 2022 /PRNewswire/ -- As a result of the company's continuous growth, well above the industry average, Geotab Inc. ("Geotab"), a global leader in IoT and connected transportation, today announced that for the third time, it has been recognised as the number one commercial telematics vendor worldwide by ABI Research, achieving its position with a total score of 86.

 The competitive assessment Commercial Telematics Vendors Competitive Ranking from ABI Research, a global technology intelligence firm, highlights the critical role commercial telematics serves in improving safety, cost savings, and overall performance of fleets across the globe.
 The proven, independent criteria framework developed by ABI Research was used to assess the 11 largest and most strategic vendors according to two main categories: innovation and implementation.